samharrison7/samharrison-hugo/content/posts/tado-heating-python-api.md

 blocks.append(set_block('22:00', '00:00', 14.0))
 ```

 `libtado` has a `set_schedule_blocks()` function.
-However, I have not managed to get this to work without a 403 error (see [this issue](https://github.com/germainlefebvre4/libtado/issues/201) - maybe it will be closed by the time you're reading this!).
+However, I have not managed to get this to work without a 403 error (see [this issue](https://github.com/germainlefebvre4/libtado/issues/201) - <strike>maybe it will be closed by the time you're reading this!</strike> this issue has now been solved in [release 3.7.8](https://github.com/germainlefebvre4/libtado/releases/tag/3.7.8)!).
 Instead, I am going to access the internal `libtado.api` function `_api_call`, and pass a slightly different URL to that used by `set_schedule_blocks()`.
 Notably, a "day type" parameter is also passed, which is either "MONDAY_TO_SUNDAY", "MONDAY_TO_FRIDAY" or a day of the week, depending on whether you are setting a one (Monday to Sunday), three (Monday to Friday, Saturday, Sunday) or seven day schedule.

 ```python